 Preconference workshops will be held on July 20.
 Abstracts for the workshops can be found below.
 Each workshop will be limited to 40 participants.
+You may register for one morning and one afternoon workshop.
+The cost for each is $50 USD.
 If you have any questions, please contact us at firstname.lastname@example.org.

 Morning Preconference Workshops